altsaxofon/easy-reader/README.md

 Changing books will not reset book progress.
 The progress  will be reset when a book finnishes, or can be done manually by using the directional buttons.

+### Process
+Install RaspberryPi OS to an SD-card using [Raspberry Pi Imager](https://www.raspberrypi.com/software/) I used the desktop version
+Use [UNetbootin](https://unetbootin.github.io/) to create a GParted [Live bootable USB](https://gparted.org/liveusb.php)